CloseClose

 Vitamin C for a Sore Throat

 Vitamin C is a powerful antioxidant that helps improve immunity.
-When you are sick, your immune system sends out white blood cells to fight off infection.
-Therefore, you need a strong immune system to ensure you have enough white blood cells to overcome an illness.
+When you are sick, your immune system sends white blood cells to fight infection.
+Therefore, you need a strong immune system to have enough white blood cells to overcome an illness.
 Vitamin C reduces the duration of a sore throat and reduces the amount of inflammation.
 Lemons are filled with vitamin C, which boosts immunity.
 These tart fruits also cut mucus and provide pain relief.
 Mix one teaspoon of lemon juice in a cup of warm water and drink to boost your immune system and relieve your discomfort.

 Drink Tea